Dr. Ryan Stewart, DO

 Frequently Asked Questions

 What percentage of women have urinary incontinence?
-Studies show that 25-50% of adult women experience some form of urinary incontinence.
-The prevalence increases with age, but it affects women across all age groups.
+Studies estimate that up to 46% of adult women experience some form of urinary incontinence.
+Prevalence increases with age, but it affects women across all age groups, including young and nulliparous women.

 Why don't more women seek treatment for incontinence?
-Many women believe incontinence is a normal part of aging or childbirth, feel embarrassed discussing it, or don't know that effective treatments exist.
-On average, women wait 6-8 years before seeking help.
+Up to 75% of women with urinary incontinence never discuss it with a provider.
+Many believe leakage is a normal part of aging or childbirth, feel embarrassed, or don't realize effective treatments exist.

 Is incontinence more common in women than men?
 Yes.
-Women are about twice as likely to experience urinary incontinence as men, primarily due to pregnancy, childbirth, and menopause — all of which place unique demands on the female pelvic floor.
+Women are about twice as likely to experience urinary incontinence as men, primarily due to pregnancy, childbirth, and menopause, all of which place unique demands on the pelvic floor.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy